 Plastic Pollution

 It is estimated that between 4.8 and 12.7 million tons of plastic end up in the oceans every year.
-By 2050, according to estimates from the Ellen MacArthur Foundation, the oceans could contain more plastic than fish.
+By 2050, according to estimates by the Ellen MacArthur Foundation, the oceans could contain more plastic than fish.

 Context